2012 Apple passes Exxon as most valuable US company

 Exxon, which set a record in 2008 for the highest quarterly earnings by any company, has limited growth prospects.
 Its growth is driven by oil prices and discovering new oil.

-By contrast, Apple has been on a roll with the soaring popularity of its iPad and of the iPhone.
+By contrast, Apple has been on a roll with the soaring popularity of its iPad tablet computer and strong sales of the iPhone.
 Apple's growth is limited only by innovation.
 Investors expect it to grow as long as it keeps making products that people want.
 So investors are betting on Apple's stock even though it currently makes less money than Exxon.

 In its latest quarterly report, Apple said stronger iPhone and iPad sales helped more than double its net income to $7.31 billion and grow revenue by 82 percent to $28.6 billion.